MrVasule/Machine-Learning/README.md

 # Machine-Learning
-  Field of study that gives computer a cablitity tl learn without being explicility programmed.
+  Field of study that gives computer a cablitity to learn without being explicility programmed.

 ## Aim -
   Minimise the Errors or Loss.